Volunteering Is Work of the Heart

 Family and Children’s Services Niagara appreciates your interest in volunteering with our organization and is able to accept applications from individuals aged 18 years and over. *Please note that your email address will only be used to communicate with you about volunteering with FACS Niagara.
 Your email address will not be used for any other purposes and will never be provided to a third party.

-What are some of the things that I can do as a FACS volunteer?
+What are some of the things I can do as a FACS Volunteer?

 Childcare for children of various ages is required to allow parents involved in agency-sponsored programs (Positive Parenting, Strengthening Families) to attend weekly group sessions, typically from September to June.
 Childcare is usually provided in a community setting in association with the specific program.